-Prime Minister Modi about two types of anti-TB drugs, seeking the establishment of a compulsory license (Article 92 of the Patent Law) based on a notification from the central government, but it has not been actually invoked.
+In March 2018, 60 health organizations submitted a letter to Prime Minister Modi about two types of anti-TB drugs, seeking the establishment of a compulsory license (Article 92 of the Patent Law) based on a notification from the central government, but it has not been actually invoked.
 In June 2022, the Kerala High Court directed the Ministry of Commerce and Industry and the Department of Pharmaceuticals to submit their opinions on the establishment of the compulsory licensing of breast cancer drugs.

-In addition, recently, there are large movements related to COVID-19 in and out of India.
-In October 2020, India and South Africa submitted a proposal to the TRIPS Council to decide at the general council meeting to waive certain obligations under the TRIPS Agreement (obligation to protect copyrights, designs, patents and undisclosed information, and obligations related to enforcement thereof) for the time being for the purposes of the prevention, containment, and treatment of COVID-19 with a view to providing timely access to COVID-19 related medical supplies (including therapeutic, vaccines, diagnostic kits, masks and ventilators) (the TRIPS

-Waiver Proposal; see 1.
+In addition, in October 2020, India and South Africa submitted a proposal regarding COVID-19 to the TRIPS Council to decide at the general council meeting to waive certain obligations under the TRIPS Agreement (obligation to protect copyrights, designs, patents and undisclosed information, and obligations related to enforcement thereof) for the time being for the purposes of the prevention, containment, and treatment of COVID-19 with a view to providing timely access to COVID-19 related medical supplies (including therapeutic, vaccines, diagnostic kits, masks and ventilators) (the TRIPS Waiver Proposal; see 1.
 (4) (ix) of Chapter 13 of Part II for details).